-Vessel Type Cargo Traffic Area Associated Hazards Timber ship Bulk timber cargoTimber deck cargo All areas Cargo shiftLoss of cargoPollutionCollision

-Within sheltered waters, inert and buoyant timber makes for a low risk cargo.
+Vessel Type Cargo Traffic Area Associated Hazards Timber ship Bulk timber cargoTimber deck cargo All areas Cargo shift Loss of cargo Pollution Collision Within sheltered waters, inert and buoyant timber makes for a low risk cargo.
 Timber deck cargoes can be subject to shift or loss but unlikely within the estuary.
-Structurally sound vessels, soft sediments and stable cargoes warrant low risks.
+Structurally sound vessels, soft sediments and type of cargoe warrant low risks.

-Vessel Type Cargo Traffic Area Associated Hazards Jack up platform Drill rigs Offshore platforms Lower and Middle Humber Capsize/SinkingCollision

-Very few in number, enhanced protection for passages, well planned, and almost completely stable when sat in position, these platforms offer little in the way of risk except when in the process of lowering down legs.
+Vessel Type Traffic Area Associated Hazards Cargo Lower and Middle Jack up Drill rigs Capsize/Sinking • • Offshore platforms Humber Collision • • platform Very few in number, enhanced protection for passages, well planned, and almost completely stable when sat in position, these platforms offer little in the way of risk except when in the process of lowering down legs.
 Owner commissions a pre-arrival survey of the river bed to confirm suitability of the bottom.
 Weather is a big factor but passages do not take place in unfavourable conditions.
 No specific cargo risks.
 See Tugs and tows above.

-Vessel Type Cargo Traffic Area Associated Hazards Fishing vessel Frozen cargoesWet Fish Lower and Middle Humber FireCollisionCapsize
+Vessel Type Cargo Traffic Area Associated Hazards Fishing vessel Frozen cargoesWet Fish Lower and Middle Humber FireCollisionCapsize II.
+1 · 1 /······ 1 · · · · 1 ic risks can be associated with cargo or

-High in number, and transiting/crossing busy channels, but no specific risks can be associated with cargo or vessels.
+High in number and transiting/crossing busy channels, but no specific risks can be associated with cargo or vessels.
 Smaller craft may be susceptible to poor weather conditions.